 As the world’s fifth largest economy, California plays a consequential role in global economy, culture and society.
-Join us for a discussion with Lieutenant Governor Eleni Kounalakis on California’s response to the COVID-19...KEEP READING
+On June 2nd Lieutenant Governor Eleni Kounalakis joined us for a conversation on California’s...KEEP READING

 The CPD Blog is intended to stimulate dialog among scholars and practitioners from around the world in the public diplomacy sphere.
 The opinions represented here are the authors' own and do not necessarily reflect CPD's views.
 For blogger guidelines, click here.